You are in for a treat with this one-pot Italian pasta soup recipe. I’m always in need of easy weeknight supper ideas, and I’m betting you do, too.

-Trying too hard leaves me feeling defeated when we end up ordering take-out or heading to the nearest restaurant because I just don’t have the energy to do anything time-consuming.
+Trying too hard leaves me feeling defeated.
+We end up ordering take-out or heading to the nearest restaurant because I just don’t have the energy to do anything time-consuming.
+Can you relate?
 I’ve decided it’s best to leave those dinners for the weekend.

 One Pot Italian Pasta Soup

 - 3 garlic cloves chopped